SteeltoeOSS/Documentation/labs/spring-one/exercise2.md

 		;
 ```

-Expose all the actuator endpoints for debugging and demonstration purpose in `appsettings.json`.
+Expose all the actuator endpoints for debugging and demonstration purposes in "appsettings.json".

 ```json
 {